kubilaydev/flutter_starter_kit/README.md

 ADDED THIS SPECS:

-FOLDERS : I added folders suit for atomic pattern
+FOLDERS : I added folders suit for atomic pattern.

+THEME: I added theme file for you.
+You can change it according to your own tastes.

 FONTS : I added some fonts for you.
 You can add yours very easy.
 Thank me later.